Top 5 Cosmetic Tattoo SecretsJun 11, 2022

-These are mine that I want to share with you that have made the most impact to my results for clients:
+These are mine that I want to share with you that have made the most impact on my results for clients:

-Understanding your needle sizes and your pressure/pace as an artists is crucial.
+Understanding your needle sizes and your pressure/pace as an artist is crucial.

 There are no set rules to say you must only use one sized needle per sitting, get creative.

-But if you are using a needle for the first time, make sure you have practiced on fake skin first so you know how much pressure to apply.
+But if you are using a needle for the first time, make sure you have practised on fake skin first so you know how much pressure to apply.

-Remember the smaller the needle configuration the deeper it goes in the skin.
+Remember the smaller the needle configuration the deeper it goes into the skin.

 Take photos and videos of all your clients.
 And make sure it’s a LOT of photos and videos.

 Repurpose your best content over and over as posts, stories, advertisement images, etc.

 You will know that this is your best content because it will have gotten the most interaction on your social pages when you first posted it.